GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: System Overview

 GelSight \cite{yuan17} and related vision-based tactile sensors \cite{lambeta24} capture fine surface geometry by imaging deformations of a soft elastomer under contact.
 These sensors estimate surface normals at high spatial resolution using photometric stereo \cite{johnson11}.
 To recover normals from GelSight images, we adopt the data-driven approach from \cite{wang21_1}, widely used in recent works \cite{lu23, zhao23}.
 We denote the resulting surface normal map for frame $i$ as $\mathbf{I}_i \in \mathbb{R}^{H \times W \times 3}$, where each pixel stores a unit normal vector.
 We collect $50$ images by pressing a $6.31$ mm diameter metal ball against different regions of the sensor.
 We manually label the circular contact areas and analytically compute the ground truth surface gradients.
 A three-layer MLP (5–32–32–32–2) is trained to predict surface gradients $(g_u, g_v)$ from each pixel using a 5D input consisting of RGB color values and pixel coordinates $(u, v)$.
 At test time, the surface normal at each pixel is computed by normalizing the predicted gradient:

 For auxiliary purposes, the height map $\mathbf{H}_i \in \mathbb{R}^{H \times W}$ is computed by integrating the predicted surface gradients using a 2D fast Poisson solver \cite{yuan17}.
+Specifically, the solver formulates gradient integration as a least-squares optimization problem that solves for the height map whose spatial derivatives best match the predicted gradients.
 The contact mask $\mathbf{C}_i \in \{0,1\}^{H \times W}$ is then derived by thresholding the height map and the RGB value changes of each pixel in the tactile image.
 The height map can be converted into the point cloud representation by placing each pixel at its image location with the height value as its z-coordinate.
 The tactile-derived mesh can then be obtained by triangulating neighboring points in the point cloud according to the pixel grid structure.